anir-tubi/tubi-roku/README.md

 ```

-- Create "empty" hotpatches for the newui and oldui on the CDN named `x.y.oldui.brs` and `x.y.newui.brs`, where x and y are major and minor version numbers.
+- Create "empty" hotpatch on the CDN named `x.y.brs`, where x and y are major and minor version numbers.
-- Make sure to update the version number in the newui hotpatch.
+- Make sure to update the version number in the hotpatch.
 - Copy the newly created `tubitv_remote_components.pkg` file to the CDN and rename it to `tubitv_remote_components_x_y_z.pkg`
 - Push the tag created during `make release` to GitHub
 - Create a GitHub release for the tag with title "Submission Build" and set as "Pre Release"